 As with anything, the first time anybody at an early age is introduced to something for the first time, they are going to have a few struggles.
 We are not all experts the first time we try something, you need to remember that your toddler is in a “beginner” level of learning something new, and it’s even harder for them because their brain hasn’t fully developed.

 The best thing to do in this situation is to play the waiting game.
-Don’t stress about having to change nappies for a little while longer, just because you think it’s time, isn’t going to get your child any more ready than they are.
+Don’t stress about having to change nappies for a little while longer, just because you think it’s time, isn’t going to get your toddler any more ready than they are.